vididataset/VIDI/README.md

 ## Reference

 This study is accepted for IVMSP 2022.
+Here is the link for ArXiv: https://arxiv.org/abs/2205.13277

 > Sesver D., Gençoglu A. E., Yıldız Ç. E., Gunindi Z., Habibi F., Yazıcı Z. A., Ekenel H. K. VIDI: A Video Dataset of Incidents.
 2022 IEEE 14th Image, Video, and Multidimensional Signal Processing Workshop (IVMSP 2022).